sijahmn/myResume/README.md

 RESUME LINK :
 https://sijahmn.github.io/MyResume/

-Here this personal website is built upon using html , css and bootstrap as a static website and it's hosted to  github page using github action .
+Here this personal website is built using html , css and bootstrap as a static website and it's hosted to  github page using github action .